More Cardio in Your Workout

-Many people, when they want to add more cardio to their workouts, make the mistakes of using plyometric exercises as a "finisher" movement to increase their overall calorie burn.
+When they want to add more cardio to their workouts, many people mistake using plyometric exercises as a "finisher" movement to increase their overall calorie burn.

 There are a couple of pretty significant problems with this approach, though.

-First, plyometrics require a lot of power and energy.
+First, plyometrics requires a lot of power and energy.
 If you are doing them at the end of your workout, when the body has already been taxed, you are not going to reap the full benefits of practicing them.
-You are also more likely to injure yourself if you are adding them to the end of your workout since your form will probably be compromised.
+You are also more likely to injure yourself if you are adding them to the end of your workout.

-To see the greatest benefits from practicing plyometrics, you should use them as a warm-up exercise instead.
-Research shows that doing plyometrics before a workout can help prime the body to increase your power and overall performance.
+To see the most significant benefits of practicing plyometrics, you should use them as a warm-up exercise instead.
+Research shows that plyometrics before a workout can help prime the body to increase your power and overall performance.